BahramF73/GithubStats2Chart/README.md

  - [ ] Adding view count tracking
  - [ ] Improving data organization
  - [ ] Potentially adding charts for visualization
- - [ ] Stores data in an Excel sheet for easy access
+ - [ ] Storing data in an Excel sheet for easy access

 ***This tool is ideal for developers who want to monitor their repository traffic efficiently.
 Contributions and feedback are welcome!*** 😊